dejwkubikson/WGE-Coursework/README.txt

 - Loading dialogue from XML file.

 19/03/2019
-- Instantiating a cube as a collectable
+- Instantiating a cube as a collectable.
-- Added proper texture to the cube depending on the destroyed block
+- Added proper texture to the cube depending on the destroyed block.

+20/03/2019
+- Added physics to the dropped block.
+- Added inventory.
+- Picked up blocks are added to inventory.
+- Droped block can be picked up now.